reidalderson/bioinformatics/README.md

 Y  0.026661
 ```

-Counting the number of times a specific motif occurs can be performed like this:
+We can count the number of times that a specific motif occurs in the proteome:

 ```python
 query = 'IPV'                               # the motif of interest